nia-ja/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions persist state information between page requests.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a password hashing functions that will store user's password as a string of random characters instead of in plain text.
+Instead of saving the actual password, you save a "hash" of that password, which basically runs your password through an algorithm a certain amount of times that returns a hashed version of your password.
+In order to de-hash the password, you need to know which algorithm was used and how many times that algorithm was used as well as the password itself.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+Bcrypt hass two main ways of slowing down attackers:
+- a salt to defend against rainbow table attacks,
+- it offers an option to increase hashing iteration to slow down brute force attacks.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+Header, Payload and signature (signature is made up of a hash of the header, the payload and a secret).

 ## Project Set Up